fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 author: Andrew Sleigh
 ---

 Inputs and outputs on a breadboard.
-Connecting IO to a Microbit.
+Connecting inputs and outputs to a Microbit.

 <!--more-->